 Bromelain is an enzyme that is used for medicinal purposes to reduce swelling and inflammation.
 It is not recommended for the pregnant woman due to its ability to induce early labour and miscarriage.
 Especially for sinuses and the nose, this enzyme is considered beneficial after the injury or surgery.

 The core of Pineapple contains bromelain as well as in the flesh which we eat.
 Although the presence of bromelain is limited and to give effect to the enzyme, it takes eight pineapples to be consumed.
 Hence, eating Pineapple in moderate quantities does not have any adverse impact on your pregnancy.

 What is a Healthy Pregnancy Diet?

-There are five major food groups which are classified to be included in your pregnancy diet to make it ideal for your health as well as your baby healthy:
+There are five major food groups that are classified to be included in your pregnancy diet to make it ideal for your health as well as your baby’s healthy:

 These groups are classified based on vitamins and minerals, which are essential for the development of the embryo.
 A nutrient-rich diet must constitute a healthy mix of all the prescribed foods without having any dependency on a particular food/food group.
 The choice of food also depends on age, activity level, height, weight, and allergy (if any).

 The presence of bromelain is solely responsible for this pineapple-pregnancy myth.
 The enzyme is known to break down the proteins, and the embryo is made up of protein.
 Hence consuming Pineapple during pregnancy is believed to cause bleeding and miscarriage.
 However, eating a reasonable amount of Pineapple does not cause any harm during pregnancy.